-Moreover, the proposed GenRF test has significantly larger power than SKAT in detecting the joint association effect when complex interactions exist, at least in the scenarios considered here.
+Moreover, the proposed GenRF test has larger power than SKAT in detecting the joint association effect when complex interactions exist.

+The third part shows results when the causal proportion varies.
+Similarly, the LD parameter $\rho$ is set to be 0.4 to eliminate the impact of factors other than the causal proportion.
+Because MinSNP is based on single SNP analysis, the test is less powerful especially when causal proportion is high, i.e. $15\%$ or $20\%$.
+GenRF and SKAT show comparable power in general, but GenRF performs better as causal proportion gets higher.

+Table 3 shows results for scenarios involving rare variants .
+When the trait is only associated with rare variants, the weighted GenRF and SKAT have significantly larger power as we expected because the weights favor the rare variants.
+The weighted GenRF has lower power than SKAT when the causal proportion is low, e.g., $\le 25\%$, but has larger power then the proportion is greater than $25\%$.
+Both weighted GenRF and SKAT have comparable or larger power relative to the VT test and F-test.
+The scenario based on the Dallas Heart Study shows similar results, i.e. GenRF performs better under higher causal proportion ($\ge 20\%$).

+When causal variants include both common and rare variants and the effect size is a decreasing function of MAF, the unweighted GenRF and SKAT have comparably larger power than the weighted tests when the rare causal proportion is low ($\le 37.5\%$).
+This is not surprising as the effect of the common variant is relatively large but down-weighted in the weighted GenRF and SKAT.
+As the rare causal proportion increases and the number of common variants is fixed at one, the results change dramatically.
+When the rare causal proportion is higher than $37.5\%$, the weighted GenRF and SKAT show higher power than the unweighted counterpart.
+Overall, for scenarios considered here, the GenRF test has very good performance relative to others.

-Table 3 shows the robustness of the proposed GenRF test to distributions other than normal.
+Supplementary Tables 1 and 2 show the robustness of the GenRF test to distributions other than normal.